nyhtml/hosts/README.md

 AdAway 3.3 (61) is an advertisement blocker that uses hosts files.<br>
 <br>
 The hosts files contained in this repository helps rooted<br>
-Android devices with version 4.1 to redirect request by the<br>
-default or secondary Android browsers anong with Android apps<br>
-to 127.0.0.1 so advertisements do not display.<br>
+Android devices with version 4.1 or later to redirect request by the default or secondary Android browsers along with Android apps to 127.0.0.1 so advertisements do not display.<br>
 <br>
+The host files also helps non rooted with DNS66 installed.
+<br><br>
 WARNING: Rooting your device WILL void its warranty!!!